 25. Cheung Po Tsai Cave

-After you cross over Stingray Bay (or backtracked back to the main road and made your way to western tip of Cheung Chau), explore Cheung Po Tsai Cave, one of the best attractions in Cheung Chau.
+After you cross over Stingray Bay (or backtrack back to the main road and make your way to the western tip of Cheung Chau), explore Cheung Po Tsai Cave, one of the best attractions in Cheung Chau.

 Named after Cheung Po-Tsai, who was a famous pirate back in the 1800s who led a pirate fleet of 1,200 junks and over 50,000 men.
 During the battle between the Portuguese and his pirate fleet, he hid on the western end of the island.
 And apparently, this is the cave that he hid in.

 The cave entrance is at the end of the path and on the right side of the large boulder.
 There is a sign pointing to the ground indicating the entrance.
 The height of the cave is about 1 meter.
 It is moist and damp inside.
 Use a flashlight from your smartphone if it helps to navigate your way inside the cave.

 I didn’t see anyone going in while I was there, and I am deathly afraid of small spaces, so I didn’t go in.

 But I can confirm that the entrance is on the western side; you can walk through the cave and come out the other end.
 If anyone is brave enough to see this cave, let me know your experience in the comments.

 26. Sai Wan Tin Hau Temple